 The importance of bedtime routines stems back as far as childhood.
 All on its own, a consistent bedtime routine has shown to relieve cranky infants and their parents, helping children fall asleep faster and wake up less frequently during the night.

 Bedtime routines help children connect with their natural circadian rhythms, learn how to calm themselves down, and practice healthy habits that promote good sleep.
-Bedtime routines have also been found to have profoundly positive impacts in other areas of children’s lives, including better memory, dental health, and attention.
+Bedtime routines have also been found to have profoundly positive impacts in other areas of children’s lives, including better memory, mental health, and attention.

 But bedtime routines for adults are just as important.
 Bedtime routines help your brain separate the day from the night, clear your mind and body of the day’s stresses, and relax into sleep.